ajwills72/rmip/docs/openses_task2.md

-variation# Building An Experiment In OpenSesame
+# Building An Experiment In OpenSesame

 _Chris Longmore_